carbon-language/carbon-lang/docs/design/generics/details.md

 satisfy the constraints on `HashSet` arguments.
-Instead, Carbon will reject this definition, requiring the user to include all the constraints required for the other declarations in the interface in the declaration of the `Edge` associated type.
+Instead, Carbon will reject this definition, requiring the user to include all the constraints required for the other declarations in the interface in the declaration of the `Edge` associated facet.
 Similarly, a parameter to a class must be declared with all the constraints needed to declare the members of the class that depend on that parameter.